Among the top interview questions you must be prepared to answer, “Tell me about yourself!” strikes dread in the hearts of most job seekers.

 No matter how many times you’ve been interviewed, this query can throw you for a loop while you try to figure out the best response.

-If this question always catches you by surprise, consider preparing for your interview with 3 critical steps to increase your confidence and effectiveness:
+If this question always catches you by surprise, prepare by using these 3 critical steps to increase your confidence and effectiveness:

 1 – Reframe the interview question in your mind.

 One of the reasons this query is so difficult to answer is that it’s confusing.
 What exactly does it mean and why are they asking it?

 Basically, “Tell me about yourself” almost always means “Tell me WHO you are PROFESSIONALLY.”

 It’s a starting point to help the interviewer (who probably has a full-time job interrupted by your interview, and very little time to read your resume) figure out what you offer and whether your leadership background aligns with the job.

 2 – Extract key points from your career and personal brand to answer this question.